morningspace/lab-k8s-playground/docs/Launch-Utility-Usage-Guide.md

 |down						| Stop the cluster but do not clean up the storage
 |init						| Initialize and bring up the cluster
 |snapshot				| Create snapshot for current running cluster
-|up							| Launch the cluster from snapshot
+|up							| Bring up the cluster

 To call a particular command when launch a target, use the below format:
 ```shell
 $ launch <target_name>::<command_name>
 ```

-For example, this is to launch a cluster from snapshot:
+For example, this is to bring up a cluster:
 ```shell
 $ launch kubernetes::up
 ```